confluentinc/online-retailer-flink-demo/Usecase4/USECASE4-README.md

 ### CI/CD for Flink Statements

-So far we used Flink UI to create and manage long-running Flink statements.
-In reality, these statements are managed in Git repository that is version controlled.
-In Confluent, you can manage Flink statements using Terraform.
-In this section will go through a quick example.
+Up to this point, we’ve been using the Flink UI to create and manage long-running Flink statements.
+In practice, however, these statements are maintained in a version-controlled Git repository.
+With Confluent, Flink statements can also be managed through Terraform.
+In this section, we’ll walk through a quick example.

-> NOTE: The previous terraform script should have created a ```terraform.tfvars``` file for this tutorial
+> NOTE: The previous [parent] terraform script should have created a ```terraform.tfvars``` file for this tutorial

 1. Change directory to ```flink_terraform```
    ```